Vedhitsk/Eye_disease_detection-Image-processing-ML/README.md

   - Normal: 79.70%

 ## Dataset
 The dataset used for training and testing consists of labeled images for each of the four categories.
-Data visualization and class-level accuracy metrics are provided in the `visualizations` folder.
+Data visualization and class-level accuracy metrics are provided in the `https://www.kaggle.com/datasets/gunavenkatdoddi/eye-diseases-classification`.

 ## Results
 The results of the model include accuracy metrics for each class: